marcusmolchany/tokengate/README.md

   "0x8d04a8c79ceb0889bdd12acdf3fa9d207ed3ff63"; /* blitmap */

 // this must match the message that is signed on the client-side.
-// ideally the backend issues this message as a challange. const message = "sign this secret message";
+// ideally the backend issues this message as a challange including a
+// human-readable message, nonce, timestamp, domain and chain information. const message = "sign this secret message";

 app.post("/api/token-gate", (req, res) => {